The Married Woman: Reception

 Sweta Kaushal from Hindustan Times feels the show is a stereotypical act.
 It is all about politics and religion and the one which is heard mostly.
 She simply summarizes the review in the title: "Melodrama and Monologue kills the charm".
 Actors Riddhi and Monika Dogra have tried their best to act in spite of limited scope.

-Archika Khurana of The Times of India feels it is "A millieu of good performances challenging societal norms."
+Archika Khurana of The Times of India feels it is "A milieu of good performances challenging societal norms".
 The critics rating on TOI is 3/5 and average user rating goes to 3.5/5.
 The review ends with a solid line that says, "'The Married Woman' takes too long to make its point heard but it is the performances that hold your attention throughout".